dvasdekis/pgrest-auth0/README.md

 # Postgrest on EC2
 Creates an EC2 server with Postgrest running, pointing to your database (probably RDS).

-To use this, you need to get a Postgrest config file to the instance, so that Postgrest can talk to your RDS instance.

 ## Option 1 - paste rhel7 as user-data (easier, less secure):